Gauge Invariant and Anyonic Symmetric Transformer and RNN Quantum States for Quantum Lattice Models: Applications in Quantum Lattice Models

 We implement and variationally optimize this AR-NN for the ground state of Eq.~\ref{eq:QLM'}.
 Fig.~\ref{fig:qlm_variational} shows the results for 6 unit cells (i.e. 12 particles) which closely match the energy of the exact solution.
 More importantly, the gauge invariant construction guarantees that the solution is in the physical space, while the neural network without gauge constraint (i.e. removing the gauge-checking from the AR-NN) finds a lower energy but non-physical state.

 We in addition compute the ground state for 40, 80, 120 and 160 unit cells with both Transformer and RNN (Fig.~\ref{fig:qlm_variational_fields}).
 The average electric fields are compared with tensor network (TN) results \cite{Rico_2014}.
 We find that our results (for matching system sizes) are similar to the TN results for both Transformer and RNN.
-In addition, we extrapolated the ground state energy for the 160 unit cell model at $m=0.7$ (Fig.~\ref{fig:qlm_extrapolation}) by linearly extrapolating in variance vs. energy.
+In addition, we extrapolated the ground state energy for the 160 unit cell model at $m=0.7$ (see Fig.~\ref{fig:qlm_extrapolation} in Appendix.~\ref{sec:additional results}) by linearly extrapolating in variance vs. energy.
 We find that the extrapolated ground state energy is $-199.7923$, while our lowest energy is $-199.7803\pm0.0005$, giving us a relative error of only $\num{6e-5}$.

-We also consider the real-time dynamics for $m=0.1$ and $m=2.0$ for 6 and 12 unit cells.
+We also consider the real-time dynamics for $m=0.1$ and $m=2.0$ for 6 and 12 unit cells starting with an initial product state with $\ket{\bullet\rightarrow\circ\rightarrow}$ for each unit cell.
 Fig.~\ref{fig:qlm_dynamics}(a) shows the conservation of energy for different ansatzes.
 The total energy is $-1.2$ for $m=0.1$, and $-24$ for $m=2.0$.
 We find that our gauge invariant AR-NN captures the correct electric field oscillation and has a lower per step infidelity compared with the non-gauge ansatz (see Fig~\ref{fig:qlm_dynamics}(b) and (c), and, additionally, the anticipated string inversion of the electric flux for small mass (and respectively the static electric flux for large mass) (see Fig~\ref{fig:qlm_color}).

 While the current work focuses on the $S=1/2$ representation, our construction can be generalized to an arbitrary $S$ representation.
 For a higher spin $S$, composite particles can be defined similarly (see Fig.~\ref{fig:qlm}) except that the degree of freedom for each $e_{i,i+1}$ increases to $2S+1$ as $S$ increases.